jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 It should be noted that BLT (and many other typological works) are functionalist, which means syntactic devices are often sorted and classified according to how they serve the semantics, and this can create some barrier to generative linguistics.
+It should also be noted that the approach of BLT is also drastically different from the approach of *theoretical* functionalists. (see Descriptive theories, explanatory theories, and Basic Linguistic Theory by Matthew S. Dryer) BLT further will also be unfamiliar to typologists who are more interested in finding language universals rather than describing a language in details (for the relation between typology and generative syntax, see A note on linguistic theory and typology by GUGLIELMO CINQUE)

 Here we briefly list some of possible confusions.

 ## Abbreviation